vladislav-kostin/nice-dependency-injection/README.md

 ## Description

-This package provides minimal setup global runtime dependency injection primarily for MonoBehavior scripts, and local edit time injection of components within prefabs.
-All you need is `[Injectable]` attribute on injected class and `[Inject]` on a target field for global injection, or `[InjectFromPrefab]` and `[InjectFromGameObject]` for local.
+This package provides minimal-setup global runtime dependency injection primarily for MonoBehavior scripts, and local edit-time injection of components within prefabs.
+All you need is `[Injectable]` attribute on injected class and `[Inject]` on a target field for global injection, or `[InjectFromPrefab]` and `[InjectFromGameObject]` for local injection in the editor.

 ## Usage